MicrosoftDocs/learn/learn-pr/wwl/train-track-model-fabric/includes/2-train-model.md

 - **Train** the model.
 - **Evaluate** the model by inspecting the performance metrics.

-Let's assume you have a dataset that you already explored and prepared for model training.
-If you want to train a regression model, you can use scikit-learn.
+Let's explore an example and assume you already have a dataset that you explored and prepared for model training.
+Imagine you want to train a regression model and you choose to use scikit-learn.

 You can split the prepared dataset with the following code: